 Nothing beats walking into the house on a freezing winter’s night to the aroma of dinner well on the way.
-Herein lies the appeal of slow cooking in a cooker or crockpot.
+Herein lies the appeal of slow cooking.

 There are numerous options for slow-cooked meals.
 Choosing the right cut of meat is especially important.
 Because the process is long and slow, it’s well suited to the traditionally cheaper, tougher cuts of meat, which are can be a bit fattier, become meltingly tender, and add to the flavour.
 Leaner cuts tend to dry out in slow cooking, so steer clear of these.

 Cuts we suggest as ideal for slow cooking: